- Share this article on Facebook

 Colossal won’t be wrecked by the legal might of Godzilla.

-On Friday, a settlement was announced that will allow Voltage Pictures to release its film starring Anne Hathaway as a woman who realizes her mind is strangely connected to a giant lizard destroying Tokyo.
+On Friday, a settlement was announced that will allow Voltage Pictures to release its film starring Anne Hathaway as a woman who realizes her mind is strangely connected to a giant lizard destroying Seoul.

 When the film was being shopped at the Cannes Film Festival as a cross between Godzilla and Being John Malkovich, it provoked a lawsuit from Toho Co., the Japanese rights holders of Godzilla.